cudeso/security-screening/securityonion/README.md

 4. If needed, replace the references to the older username in the venv
    1. `cd security-screening/securityonion/scripts/venv ; find . -type f | xargs sed -i 's/olduser/analyst/g'`

+## Deleting older indexes

+The management of old data in Elastic is done with what is called 'Curator'.
+This is configured in `/opt/so/saltstack/local/pillar/global.sls`.
+Curator defaults to closing indices older than 30 days and deleting indeces older than a year.

+Edit `/opt/so/saltstack/local/pillar/global.sls` and under elasticsearch/index_settings/so-beats change `close` to 180.

 # Setup Processing environment

 ## Security Onion sudo